grzechot/3d-printer-bed-probe/README.md

 ![Alt text](/OldProbe.png)
 photo

 After 13 years it's still working fine with no issues.
 But mounted to the frame can't be used to do a mesh bed probe.
 So I had to redesign a little.
+The red one is printed in PETG, and it started to warp from extruder motor heat.
+ABS recommended.
 ![Alt text](/Evolutions.png)
 The principle is simple.
-Because the accuracy of OptoEndStop is around 0.05 to 0.1mm it's far not enough to work as ZEndStop.
+Because the accuracy of OptoEndStop is around 0.05 to 0.1mm.
+It's far not enough to work as ZEndStop.
 But if we use a leverage, we can enhance accuracy by leverage ratio.
 I use ratio 1:12, whitch is enough to measure with 0.003mm accuracy.
 If we extend the lenght of the scythe, the accuracy might be better.
 The practical limit is a height from a nozzle to a top of an extruder motor.
 After developing several versions, I came to the point of "good enough, ready to publish".
 And here it is:

 ## Assembly instructions: